Category Archives

 A Letter to My Realtor — on the Occasion of Putting My Rural Home & Community on the Market

-[Ed. — In April 2021, before we put our New Gloucester home formally up for sale, and moved to the nearby, urban community of Lewiston-Auburn, our realtor, Shawn Boulet of Green Tree Realty, asked me to get him some info on the town of New Gloucester and its school system.
+[Ed. — In April 2021, before we put our New Gloucester home formally up for sale, and moved to the nearby community of Lewiston-Auburn, our realtor, Shawn Boulet of Green Tree Realty, asked me to get him some info on the town of New Gloucester and its school system.
 This is potentially influential information potential buyers seek before, during and after walk-throughs, he explained.
 Our home was on the market only 72 hours, a fact only tangentially related to the information I provided Shawn.
 However, in stumbling upon the essay early in November, it occurred to me that what I wrote ably doubles as a sort of love letter to The NG and the 23 years we resided there.]

 Shawn,